24AheadDotCom/ntkoineviewer/README.md

 another browser, or use a web server.

 LICENSE:
-You may use this file for any reason and modify it in any way as long as you note somewhere in the project the original source: 24Ahead.com
+You may use simpleviewer.html for any reason and modify it in any way as long as you note somewhere in the project the original source: 24Ahead.com